Participant Perceptions of a Robotic Coach Conducting Positive Psychology Exercises: A Qualitative Analysis: Related Work

 \subsection{The Proof-of-Concept Interaction Framework}

 Our earlier \textit{proof-of-concept} work~\cite{Churamani2022CL4HRI} presented a multi-modal framework for enabling personalised \ac{HRI} capabilities in affective robots, especially in the context of \ac{PP}-oriented well-being coaching.
-Employing a \ac{CL}-based \textit{personalised} affect perception model~\cite{Churamani2020CLIFER}, the proposed framework allowed for robots to be sensitive to individual affective behaviour during interactions and adapt the interaction based on such personalised perception. \cite{Churamani2022CL4HRI} also presents a \textit{proof-of-concept} user study comparing the proposed \ac{CL}-based \textit{personalised} interaction capabilities in the Pepper robot to using static interaction scripts or an off-the-shelf, deep \ac{ML}-based affect perception model~\cite{barros2020facechannel, BCS2020FaceSN}.
-The preliminary results indicate the participants' preference for \ac{CL}-based \textit{personalised} interaction capabilities in the robot, rating it high on \textit{anthropomorphism, animacy} and \textit{likeability} as well as on offering \textit{warm} and more \textit{comfortable} interactions, compared to static interactions, by being sensitive to the participants' expressions.
-This work extends the user-study conducted in~\cite{Churamani2022CL4HRI}, from a single interaction round to $3$ interaction rounds, in order to evaluate whether the participants still prefer the \ac{CL}-based interactions.
-We also extend the work to examine whether the participants' personality influence how they perceive the robot across these $3$ interaction rounds as well as how the participants experience the interactions, using a qualitative analysis.
+In that prior study, we compared no adaptation to both off-the-shelf non-personalised affective Adaptation (A), and Personalised affective adaptation (P).
+We apply the same multi-modal framework from our prior study in the robotic coach implementation presented in this paper.
+The Personalised adaptation (P) employs a \ac{CL}-based \textit{personalised} affect perception model~\cite{Churamani2020CLIFER}.
+The proposed framework allows for robots to be sensitive to individual affective behaviour during interactions and adapt the interaction based on such personalised perception.
+Our prior work \cite{Churamani2022CL4HRI} presented a \textit{proof-of-concept} user study comparing the proposed \ac{CL}-based \textit{personalised} interaction capabilities in the Pepper robot to using static interaction scripts or an off-the-shelf, deep \ac{ML}-based affect perception model~\cite{barros2020facechannel, BCS2020FaceSN}.
+The preliminary results indicated the participants' preference for \ac{CL}-based \textit{personalised} interaction capabilities in the robot, rating it high on \textit{anthropomorphism, animacy} and \textit{likeability} as well as on offering \textit{warm} and more \textit{comfortable} interactions, compared to static interactions, by being sensitive to the participants' expressions.
+The results presented in~\cite{Churamani2022CL4HRI} constituted only preliminary results.
+In this paper, we explore participants' impressions of the three different levels of affective adaptation (that is, None (N), affective Adaptation (A), and Continual Learning-based Personalised affective adaptation (P) from a qualitative perspective.
+Through this, we aim to further understand participants' perceptions of these different levels of affective adaptation.